Blavatnik School of Computer Science

 the top conferences and journals on data and web data

 management, including VLDB, SIGMOD/PODS, WWW, VLDBJ, TODS and others.
 He has served on the Program

 Committee of top conferences including VLDB, SIGMOD, PODS and WWW.
 He has won a number of research awards

-including the 2016 Krill Prize (awarded by the Wolf Foundation) and the 2013-14 Yahoo!
+including the VLDB 2017 best paper award, the 2016 Krill Prize (awarded by the Wolf Foundation) and the 2013-14 Yahoo!
 Early Career Award.
 His research was

 awarded multiple competitive grants by the Israeli Science Foundation